Visit Transition to Adulthood for more resources on the transition process.

 Self-determination is a set of skills can be taught as IEP goals.

-- The Toolbox for Self-Determination from I’m Determined– a resource booklet to help build self-determination skills in students
+- Youth Resources for Self-Determination from I’m Determined – tools to help build self-determination skills in students

 What about attending IEP meetings?